rbauer420/DataEntryPortal/README.md

     People who identify as Hispanic
     People who identify as another race or ethnicity not captured in the other categories People who live in rural areas
-    People who are classified as having low socio-econmic status People who are students
+    People who are classified as having low socio-economic status People who are students
     People who are Veterans

 Inputs will be converted from string to integers.
-If the user enters data as a string rather than an integer, the program will give the error message, "You MUST enter intergers for Step 3 before you can visualize your data," and return to the main loop.
+If the user enters data as a string rather than an integer, the program will give the error message, "You MUST enter integers for Step 3 before you can visualize your data," and return to the main loop.

 [Step 4: Successes and Barriers]